ETH-Raphael-Bosshart/Introduction_to_Programming/README.md

 ```
 https://www.anaconda.com/products/distribution
 ```
 Jupyter Notebook comes pre-installed in Anaconda, meaning that you do not have to install it explicitly.
-All you need to install is Anaconda, and Jupyter Notebook would already be present inside it.
-If it is not displayed in anaconda, please go to Help!
+All you need to install is Anaconda and Jupyter Notebook would already be displayed in the Navigator.
+If this is not the case, please go to Help!

 If you're new to Python, it is most likely that some of the used libraries are not yet installed on your device.
-To make sure that you can run the code successfully, please install these libraries.
+To make sure that you can later run the code successfully, please install these libraries.
 Therefore run the following commands in your terminal separately:
 ```
   pip install pandas
 ```